 The crisscross style of lacing is the most secure type of lacing and has the most “holding” power.
 This is common with the Derby shoe.
 The design of the Derby shoe is an opened lace system, and the crisscross lacing style fits perfectly with the design of the shoe.
 There is, of course, nothing wrong with the bar lace (straight lacing) system for lacing and tying the Derby dress shoe.

-Laces are supplied every time you get a new pair of dress shoes but you should not limit yourself to just one pair of laces.
+Laces are supplied when you get a new pair of dress shoes, but you should not limit yourself to just the one pair of laces.
 You can certainly add a little “wow” effect to your old shoes by simply using new laces, even in a different color.

 Another style of laces which is appropriate for lacing dress shoes is waxed flat cotton laces.
-These are more common for less formal events and are used with shoes like the Derbies, wingtips or another style of less formal brogues.
-The flat lace also needs to be thin enough to snugly fit through the eyelets of the Derbies and strong enough to withstand secure tying.
+These are more common for less formal events and used with shoes like the Derbies, wingtips or other styles of less formal brogues.
+The flat lace also needs to be thin enough to fit through the eyelets of the Derbies snugly and strong enough to withstand secure tying.

 The easiest and least expensive way to refresh a dress shoe is to change the laces.
 But what color should you select?
 And at what length?

 To select the length is easy, just copy the length of the existing laces.
-You should know that selecting the appropriate length is essential as laces that are too short will not secure your shoe on your foot, and laces that are too long will interfere with walking and look inappropriate.
+You should know that choosing the appropriate length is essential.
+Laces that are too short will not properly secure your shoe on your foot.
+Laces that are too long will interfere with walking and look inappropriate.